 In today's world, we define ourselves by our bodies, memories, and personal histories.
 But in a future where intelligence can be uploaded, copied, or merged, these boundaries disappear.

-- She is no longer just "Motoko"—she has evolved into something greater.
+Her mind is no longer confined to a single body.
+She gains access to vast networks of information.
+She is no longer just "Motoko"—she has evolved into something greater.

 This moment echoes ideas in transhumanism and digital consciousness theory—the idea that human minds could eventually exist outside of bodies, integrating with AI and networks.